Islandora-Devops/isle-crayfits/README.md

-# ISLE 8 - Houdini image
+# ISLE 8 - Crayfits image

 Designed to used with: